F2BEAR/Them-Bones/README.md

 This is a simple CLI Tool for generating REST APIs with Node-JS with Express-JS.

+## Disclaimer: Them Bones is still on Early Development and the majority of things you will read here anre NOT yet implemented.

 ## Things included here:

 - Mails with Node-Mailer